In a group of drugs called HMG CoA reductase inhibitors, or ‘statins.’

 In patients taking clarithromycin, itraconazole, or in HIV patients taking a combination of saquinavir plus ritonavir, darunavir plus ritonavir, fosamprenavir, or fosamprenavir plus ritonavir.

-In patients taking the HIV protease inhibitor nelfinavir or the hepatitis C protease inhibitor boceprevir.
+Patients take the HIV protease inhibitor nelfinavir or the hepatitis C protease inhibitor boceprevir.

 Strong CYP 3A4 inhibitors